LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/dashboard.md

 The LASER Dashboard has been created to assist with managing and monitoring costs and activity in LASER.

-You can navigate to the LASER Dashboard by following this link:
+You can navigate to the LASER Dashboard by following this link and logging in using your University of Leeds credentials:
 [LASER Dashboard](https://app.powerbi.com/Redirect?action=OpenApp&appId=38c333ec-3a1d-4b9f-8fdc-3b719c3f0055&ctid=bdeaeda8-c81d-45ce-863e-5232a535b7cb)

 Information on each report can be found below.